nodebox/nodebox.github.io/node/concepts/concepts.md

 Here's an example:

-1. We create a **rect node**.
+1. We create a [rect node](/node/reference/corevector/import.html).
 This node is a generator: it *generates* a new shape.
   ![Step 1](/media/documentation/concepts/concepts-step1.png)
-2. We connect a **color node** to the rect node.
-This color node takes the output of the rect node and changes its color.
+2. We connect a [colorize node](/node/reference/corevector/colorize.html) to the rect node.
+This node takes the output of the rect node and changes its color.
 We call it a filter node, since it *filters* an existing shape.
   ![Step 2](/media/documentation/concepts/concepts-step2.png)
-3. Finally we create a **rotate node** and connect it to the color node.
+3. Finally we create a [rotate node](/node/reference/corevector/rotate.html) and connect it to the color node.
 It takes the output of the color node and changes its rotation.
 This is also a filter node, it filters the colored rectangle node.
   ![Step 3](/media/documentation/concepts/concepts-step3.png)

 We can *examine* what each worker node is doing by changing the **rendered node**.
 The rendered node is the one that's displayed in the viewer.
 You can render a node by double-clicking it.